mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 # Byte arrays

-At the moment, the sharkC64 language supports only byte arrays.
+At the moment, the sharkC64 language supports only one-dimensional or two-dimensional byte arrays.
 A byte array is an array whose elements are bytes.
-Furthermore, the length of a byte array is limited to 256 elements.
-Working with such an array is supported by the microprocessor of the Commodore 64.
+The length of a dimension in a byte array is limited to 256 elements.
+The reason for this limitation is that working with such arrays is supported by the microprocessor of the Commodore 64.

 ### Variable declaration
 A byte array variable is declared in a `var` section just like any other variable.